Introduction

 What is Algebraeon?

 Algebraeon is a computer algebra system written purely in Rust.
 It implements algorithms for working with matrices, polynomials, algebraic numbers, factorizations, etc. The focus is on exact algebraic computations over approximate numerical solutions.
+A subset of the features are also available as a Python module.

 Source Code and Contributing